-Windows 10/8 contains a lot of new features while some features are still useless.
-Showing Network in the explorer navigation pane of Windows is also of little use to many.
-It was there in Windows 7 and it is now there in Windows 10/8 too.
+Windows 11/10 contains a lot of new features, while some features are still useless.
+Showing Network in the Explorer navigation pane of Windows 11/10 is also of little use to many.

-You do not need to use it, and even if you do, it is rather infrequently, since it has limited options.
-If you want to change some Network settings, you have to perform a settings search (Windows Key + W) and just type Network.
+You do not need to use it, and even if you do, it is rather infrequent since it has limited options.
+If you want to change some Network settings, perform a settings search (Windows Key + W) and just type Network.
 The results displayed are relevant for every case – so we have to rely on search and not on that Network entry, as much as we’d like to.

 Remove Network from Explorer Navigation Pane

-In this article, I’m going to tell you how to remove this option ‘Network’ from the navigation pane of Explorer.
+In this article, I’m going to tell you how to remove the option ‘Network’ from the navigation pane of Explorer.